Bolt to Screw: Understanding the Differences and Applications for Fastening Specialists

 Lag bolts, also known as lag screws, are used to join heavy pieces of wood or metal together.
 They have a thick, sturdy shaft with deep threads that help to grip the material and prevent it from pulling apart.
 Lag bolts come in a variety of head types, including hex, round, and square.
 They are usually made of steel or stainless steel.

-At Fastening Specialists, we understand that choosing the right fastener for your project can be overwhelming.
-That’s why we’ve been a trusted wholesale distributor of fastenings for over 65 years.
+We understand that choosing the right fastener for your project can be overwhelming.
 As specialists in this field, we offer a wide range of sizes, applications, features, designs, materials, coatings, and SKU names to meet your needs.
 Serving a long list of industries, you can trust us for the best in product value, insight, code expertise, and order fulfillment.

 Understanding Threads and Fastening Mechanics